Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/subsystems.md

 ## Configuring Alfresco subsystems

-This chart offers a simple mechanism to configure Alfresco Subsytems.
+This chart offers a simple mechanism to configure Alfresco Subsystems.

 The way it's done is pretty simple, one just need to provide a secret which contains all the configuration files for the subsystems.
 The secret needs to be